 Sites can be anything from a bare undeveloped lot to a lot that has built to the maximum development standards as set by Clark County.
 This can include an RV cover, sunroom, deck, Boat cover and shed.
 RV’s may be included with the purchase of a site.
 The maximum RV size is 400 interior square feet.
 Most developed sites have a 30 Amp Power box, frost free water hookup, black water holding tanks (septic that must be pumped out regularly), and a grey water tank.
 Members are responsible for Clark County property taxes on any site improvements.
 Other camp amenities include an indoor pool, miniature golf course, workout facility, sauna, Jacuzzi, courtesy rental sites for your guest, chapel, restaurant, rental boat moorage, and waterfront beach and swim area.
 Some of these amenities require a small surcharge for useage.
 Please see the facilities page for more information and descriptions.

 Dues are paid yearly and are divided into membership dues, site power, common power and any voted upon assessments.
-For 2014 the charges were $679.00 for the membership dues, $230.00 for the site power, $79.00 for the common power and $100.00 dollars assessment (usually for capitol replacement and repair).
+(The assessments are usually for capitol replacement and repair).
+The dues for 2017 totaled 1247.50, Broken down to, Dues:778.00, Site power: 278.00, Common Power: 41.00 Capital reserve:150.00.
 This is just an example and estimate of cost and may change from year to year based on camp needs as voted upon by the membership.
 Dues can be paid on a payment plan which is run by the financial manager.